DarioAburto/CSE110_Lab1/index.md

 git push
 ```
 ## *[Any Hobbies?](#any-hobbies)*
+One of my favorite hobbies is watching anime!
+Below is a list of some of my favorite animes in no particular order:

+- Bleach
+- Hunter x Hunter
+- Attack on Titan
+- Naruto
+- Berserk

-One of my favorite hobbies is watching anime.
-This is one of the many anime openings that I really like [Bleach](https://www.youtube.com/watch?v=dfh4JuzYNpM&ab_channel=CrunchyrollCollection) :D!!!
+I also really like anime openings since they are so catchy!
+This is one of the many anime openings that I really like from[Bleach](https://www.youtube.com/watch?v=dfh4JuzYNpM&ab_channel=CrunchyrollCollection) :D!!!
 Here is also a picture of my favorite character from bleach!

 ![](ichigo.jpeg)